espruino/Espruino/README_BuildProcess.md

 * `sortingname` is the name, but padded so that when it's sorted everything appears in the right order
 * `port` is the actual port - on ESP8266 this might not be needed and could just default to `D`
 * `num` is the pin number - this doesn't have to match `D` - it's what is needed internally to access the hardware.
 For instance [Olimexino](boards/OLIMEXINO_STM32.py) has 'logical' pins that actually map all over the place.
-* `function` is a map of pin functions to their 'alternate functions' (an STM32 chip thing - STM32F4 chips can have different peripherals on each pin, so the alternate function is a number that you shove in that pin's register in order to connect it to that peripheral).
+* `functions` is a map of pin functions to their 'alternate functions' (an STM32 chip thing - STM32F4 chips can have different peripherals on each pin, so the alternate function is a number that you shove in that pin's register in order to connect it to that peripheral).
 The format, for instance `I2C1_SDA` is important as it's parsed later and is used to build `gen/jspininfo.c`.
 The code to parse them [is here](scripts/pinutils.py#L26)
+  * You can add `"NEGATED":0` to a pin's `functions` to make Espruino invert that pin in software (to JS 1 will output 0v, 0 will output 3.3v)
+  * You can add `"NO_BLOCKLY":0` to a pin's `functions` to stop that pin appearing in the Blockly graphical editor (if the pin is 'internal')
+  * You can add `"3.3":0` to a pin's `functions` to ensure that in a board's pinout file (eg https://www.espruino.com/Original#pinout) a pin is shown as only being capable of 3.3v maximum IO
 * `csv` isn't needed, but when using data grabbed from csv files from ST's datasheets [like this](boards/pins/stm32f401.csv) it contains the raw data for debugging)